bahodge/tomb-of-annihilation/sessions/Session 36.md

 [[Cyan]] lets the rabbit go and [[Khar]] snaps its neck.
 We take the horn.
 We approach the door and see an inscription.
 "I’jin teaches us to take the path least expected." [[Indy]] looks for an entrance and [[Khar]] opens the doors.
 Carved tiles depicting beasts on the floor. [[Khar]] brute forces it and gets fucked up.
 Then [[Indy]] solves the puzzle and we follow him across.

 We reach a T intersection.
-We go left and reach another T intersection.
+We go left and reach another T intersection. [[Munch]] uses arrows to help remember how to get out of the maze.